Kotlin Help

 While data object and data class declarations are often used together and have some similarities, there are some functions that are not generated for a data object:

 • No copy() function.
-Because a data object declaration is intended to be used as singleton objects, no copy() function is generated.
-The singleton pattern restricts the instantiation of a class to a single instance, which would be violated by allowing copies of the instance to be created.
+Because a data object declaration is intended to be used as singletons, no copy() function is generated.
+Singletons restrict the instantiation of a class to a single instance, which would be violated by allowing copies of the instance to be created.

 • No componentN() function.
 Unlike a data class, a data object does not have any data properties.
-Since attempting to destructure such an object without data properties would not make sense, no componentN() functions are generated.
+Since attempting to destructure such an object without data properties wouldn't make sense, no componentN() functions are generated.

 sealed interface ReadResult data class Number(val number: Int) : ReadResult data class Text(val text: String) : ReadResult data object EndOfFile : ReadResult fun main() { println(Number(7)) // Number(number=7) println(EndOfFile) // EndOfFile }